Date: Wed, 3 Apr 2002 16:11:03 +0200

 bass player in early May to prepare some sort of performance in

 Nürnberg.
-The material I'm working on could very well be used in
+The material I'm working on could very well be used in our

 collaboration, as it incorporates some of the structures, I was